Who is running for President of Ireland?

 Who are the candidates, and what does the President do?

-On Friday the 26th of October 2018, Ireland will go to the polls to elect our next President.
-Anyone who is an Irish citizen aged 18 or over and who is registered to vote will be able to have their say.
-But why is the presidency important, and who are the candidates looking to fill the country’s highest office?
+On, Friday 24 October 2025, Ireland will go to the polls to elect our next President.
+Anyone who is an Irish citizen aged 18 or over and who is registered to vote and living in the Republic of Ireland will be able to have their say.

 What does the President do?